Space Telescope Live User Guide

 - Science Topics provide more specifics about the target and purpose of the investigation.

-- Science Instrument is the specific scientific instrument being used for this observation.
+- Science Instrument is the specific scientific instrument (a camera or spectrograph, for example) being used for the observation.

 - Instrument Components describes all the components that make up the scientific instrument, not just those used for this observation.